marcusminko123/grade_contract_2022/contract.md

 # Contract Grades – “A” Contract

-I, John Tukey, agree to :
+I, Marcus Minko, agree to :

-1. Earn “Satisfactory” on 12 self-paced lab assignments on the schedule specified below.
+1. Earn “Satisfactory” on 11 self-paced lab assignments on the schedule specified below.
     -   Satisfactory defined:
     -   I have attempted all steps of the assignment.
 If unable to